Operator Capabilities

 Getting through the perimeter.
 Physical controls are the first line of defense, and the first thing we test.

-Access Control Bypass
+Access Control Exploitation

 Lock and Barrier Bypass